Artemisia I of Caria: Reception in the Greco-Roman world

-Modern cultural references
+In popular culture

 Several modern ships were named after Artemisia.
 An Iranian destroyer (Persian: ناوشکن) purchased during the Pahlavi dynasty was named Artemis in her honour.
 This destroyer was the largest ship in the Iranian Navy.
 The previous name of the Greek ferryboat, Panagia Skiadeni, was Artemisia (ex-Star A, Orient Star and Ferry Tachibana).

-In the municipality of Nea Alikarnassos in Crete there is a cultural association founded in 1979 named "Artemisia", after Queen Artemisia.
+The Artemisia Cultural Association of the municipality of Nea Alikarnassos in Crete, founded in 1979, is named after Queen Artemisia.

-In the 1962 film, The 300 Spartans, Artemisia is portrayed by Anne Wakefield.
+In the 1962 film The 300 Spartans Artemisia is portrayed by Anne Wakefield.